perun-network/channel-service-runner/README.md

   <a href="https://www.apache.org/licenses/LICENSE-2.0.txt"><img src="https://img.shields.io/badge/license-Apache%202-blue" alt="License: Apache 2.0"></a>
 </p>

-This repository contains contains a go-service for running perun-channel-service.
+This repository contains a go-service for running perun-channel-service.
+To run this service add your details in the config.json, compile and execute.

 ## Config